xyzmean/amneziawg-openwrt/README.md

    - Fixed bug with QR code generation.
 Please note that the generated QR code will contain AmneziaWG specific information (remove it manually to make it compatible with classic Wireguard).
    - Added checkboxes to enable/disable peers.
    - Took `luci-proto-wireguard` as the codebase.
+   - Added the correct icon for the interface.
 3. `amneziawg-tools` has been aligned  in accordance with the upstream repo [amneziawg-tools](https://github.com/amnezia-vpn/amneziawg-tools/):
    - The package is now compiled based on the upstream repo.
 Master branch has been chosen as a reference.
    - Fixed bug with non-existent `proto_amneziawg_check_installed` method.
    - Changed temp folders and files to match the protocol name.
    - Refactored scripts a bit to make them look more `amneziish`.
+   - Fixed bug with incorrect path when using `amneziawg-go`.
 4. `kmod-amneziawg` is now compiled totally based on the upstream [amneziawg-linux-kernel-module](https://github.com/amnezia-vpn/amneziawg-linux-kernel-module) repo.
 Master branch has been chosen as a reference.
 5. `amneziawg-go` has been introduced in version `1.0.20250721` as a replacement for `kmod-amneziawg` beacuse it seems that kernel module has been discontinued.
 Please check [this section](#kmod-amneziawg-vs-amneziawg-go) for more information.
 The Go implementation is also totally based on the upstream project [amneziawg-go](https://github.com/amnezia-vpn/amneziawg-go).